 The challenge: Provide an emergency notification solution for one of the largest school districts in Tennessee

-When Sevier County School System decided to improve its emergency response procedures, officials realized this was a potentially daunting task.
+When Sevier County School System decided to improve its emergency response procedures by upgrading its school security system, officials realized this was a potentially daunting task.
 The school district, spread across the eastern Tennessee foothills of the Great Smoky Mountains of Tennessee, is one of the largest in the state.
-Sevier County schools extend almost 600 miles, include four high schools and 35 buildings and are supported by four independent law enforcement agencies.
+Sevier County schools extend almost 600 miles, including four high schools and 35 buildings.
+And are supported by four independent law enforcement agencies.

 Quick Facts: Sevier County School System